daniela0321/flare-docs/Content/design-systems.md

 time: 6
 image: /images/insights/design-systems.jpg
 imageTitle: Design Systems
-excerpt: In this Insight you can find information on what design system is, what the elements of a design system are, when to build a design system, and what the process of building it is.
+excerpt: In this Insight you can find information on what a design system is, what the elements of a design system are, when to build a design system, and what the process of building it is.
 [1,2,3,4,5]
 ---
 ## 1. What Is a Design System?